Lead generation is an indispensable part of business.

 When is the right time to send a subsequent message?

-In my experience, three days is ideal for the first follow-up.
+In our experience, three days is ideal for the first follow-up.
 You should check in with your prospects several times.

 It can even be automated.